 To help you decide which umbrella is best for you, we have compiled a list of the very best British umbrella brands in operation today, and how their unique styles can make a little show of rain rather fun.
-Before you learn more about the brands, shop our edit, below.
+Read about them below:

 London Undercover: For Media Types

 This is the trendier, contemporary choice (think an afternoon hanging around Soho House).
 Less classic, but more youthful than the others on this list, London Undercover – founded in 2008 – has collaborated with the likes of Monocle, Carhartt, and Fred Perry.
 Styles include standard colourways, but also patterns and motifs that make them an expression of your character as well as a practical piece of kit; one such example is the gorgeous star constellation design.
 Along with the trendy styling are sustainable means of production, which underpin each part of the manufacture process.
 Why not pick up one of their spectacular, and very affordable, foldables with a whangee crook?
 You might even look forward to a little rain.